contact9651/PSD/README.md

-This is a 1st editing attemp.
+This is a second commit message.